 The industry has been revolutionized, and the most important quality aspect for halibut of the new system is shelf life.
 The better the quality at the boat, the longer the fresh fish can be available to consumers.
 The need for good quality to ensure shelf life for halibut now is the driving force on prices paid to the harvesters.
-This pressure to provide high quality fish has produced higher quality landed fish.
 A letter from Dory Seafoods states:

 The majority of the high quality buyers want to know when was the fish caught and how old will the oldest fish be when it is received in the market place.
 Many buyers will not buy old fish, or if given a choice, they will pay more for fresher fish with a longer shelf life.
-Appendix 11.

 I believe the overall quality has improved on air shipments out of Alaska.
 The fishermen have more time to dress, ice and take care of the product on board the fishing vessels.
 In addition, the processing plants are receiving smaller quantities per day and, in most cases, are able to ship the product out the same day as received.
 As a result, the halibut is handled much quicker and received in the market place in better shape than in pre-IFQ years.
-[Letter from Dory Seafoods to Robert D. Alverson, August 28, 1997.
-Appendix 11.]
+Letter from Dory Seafoods to Robert D. Alverson, August 28, 1997.

 There have been complaints from several shore-side processors that they are not doing well under the IFQ program.
 It is clear that the raw product cost has not changed very much for halibut from the 1990 prices.
 It is also evident that the frozen market nature of sablefish makes all ports competitive for sablefish.
-More importantly, it is true that the landings per port have not changed materially.
-What the fishermen do notice is that those processors that have available to them good and reliable transportation, either air or long-haul trucking routes, out of such locations as Anchorage, seem to be very competitive with halibut.
+More importantly, as shown below, the landings per port have not changed materially.
+What the fishermen do notice is that those processors that have available to them good and reliable transportation, either air or long-haul trucking routes out of such locations as Anchorage seem to be very competitive for halibut.
 Those who have chosen as a business decision not to be active in fresh fish marketing probably have lost market share.
 Processors in western Alaska and the Dutch Harbor area have some access to the fresh markets, but with more difficulty.
-In these areas the landed halibut generally reflects a frozen product price.
+In these areas, the landed halibut generally reflects a frozen product price.
 In the case of sablefish, the product must be frozen for export to Japan, and therefore, all Alaskan ports with freezer capacity should be able to participate in that fishery.

-Sablefish is unique, in that, the final destination is Japan or other Asian markets.
-Sablefish has very little fresh fish sales.
-The nature of the flesh quality and high oil content make it necessary to freeze.
-The distribution of sablefish before and after IFQs were implemented can be seen in the Restricted Access Management reports.
-Appendix 19.
+Sablefish is unique, in that the final destination is Japan or other Asian markets.
+Sablefish has very few fresh fish sales.
+The nature of the flesh quality and high oil content make it necessary to freeze the product.
+The distribution of sablefish before and after IFQs were implemented can be seen in the RAM reports.
 There has not been any significant change in landings to particular ports of call.
-See enclosures.
+NMFS 1999 IFQ Report.